The #One Essential Rule for the Best Travel Photos

 My Conscious Choice

 I’d opted not to pack a camera.
-I just wanted to take a break.
+I just wanted to take a break and not be concerned about looking for the best travel photos.
 Not that I’ve been photographing much lately, apart from during our workshops.

 It was a strange thing.
 I always travel with a camera.